Benoit3/RaspPowerHat/Software/README.md

 #request i2c module to be loaded in the kernel<br/>
 i2c-dev<br/>

+You can now test the PCB with the following line: python3 i2ctest.py

+The script will display

+<h2>Setup of the service</h2>
 You need to copy following files :

 RaspPower.service into /etc/systemd/system with following access rights:<br/>